 The role of legal personal representativeProbate & Deceased Estate Administration

+The legal personal representative is the person responsible to attend to various tasks on behalf of the estate.
 A person might be appointed to that role by being named as the executor in the Will or, if there was no Will, by being appointed administrator of the estate by the Supreme Court.

 The role of legal personal representative is a responsible position and involves a number of tasks.
 At McNab, McNab & Starke we guide you through the process and provide the necessary assistance to help make it as trouble free as possible.